T0ny911/Scan_Blacklink/README.md

 Dec 17 update:

-Added script program execution recovery functionality; parameters remain unchanged.
+Added script execution recovery functionality.
+The default behavior remains unchanged: it will read the generated JSONL progress file in the source code directory.
+Alternatively, you can specify a custom path to load the JSONL progress file using the `--progress-file` parameter.

 ❗️However, note that when the program resumes execution, it will create a .jsonl file within the current source code directory.
 After the script completes, this file must be manually deleted to prevent subsequent executions from referencing its contents, which could lead to inaccurate results.